 Tax time comes for everyone.
 There’s no escaping it.
 And there are terrible consequences if you don’t file a return at all.

 Ignore any potential stigmas associated with asking for more time.
-There’s a reason the option exists with the IRS.
+There’s a reason the IRS offers this option.
 Here are seven signs you need to file a tax extension.

 You’re out of time